 fend off thorns.

-Cuttings of semi-hardwood branches are most successful.
+Cuttings of semi-hardwood branches are the most successful.
 Seed may need three months of

 cold stratification and is non-viable on many cultivars.

 Fire blight, a bacterial disease.
 Fire blight will turn leaves brown, cause branch